bysnupy/blog/quay/quay__getting_started_v2.9.md

 - Input the database credentials (such as `db username`, `db password`, `db name`, and so on), then it show you the restart button.
 ![Input the database credential](https://github.com/bysnupy/blog/blob/master/quay/images/input_db_cred.png)

-- Wait a moment until restarting the container, if the container not restarting then you run the container with `docker run`.
+- Wait a moment until restarting the container, if the container not restarting then you run the container manually with `docker run`.
 ![Waiting restart db](https://github.com/bysnupy/blog/blob/master/quay/images/waiting_restart_db.png)

 - You create the `super user` at first time the QUAY hostname.